ChannMyaeAung/MyLearningNotes/C_Learning/Tiny C Projects.md

     for (x = 0; x < len; x++)
     {
+        // The offset value is decreased by 1 because the first character is offset 0, not offset 1.
+        // We will copy characters starting from offset until length
+        // same as buf[x] = s[offset - 1 + x]
         *(buf + x) = *(s + offset - 1 + x);

         if (*(buf + x) == '\0')